New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: The set-up

 \subsubsection{Conversion between $V^{\NV}$ and $H^{\NV}_{\omega}$}

-As already mentioned at the beginning of section~\ref{sect:vector_spaces}, the map $\iota : V^{\NV} \rightarrow H^{\NV}_{\omega}$ goes from the vector space of Feynman integrals on the maximal cut to the twisted cohomology classes.
-We write each Feynman integral in the Baikov representation and take the integrand in this representation as a representative of a twisted cohomology class.
+As already mentioned at the beginning of section~\ref{sect:vector_spaces}, the map $\iota : V^{\NV} \rightarrowtail H^{\NV}_{\omega}$ goes from the vector space of Feynman integrals on the maximal cut modulo linear relations to the twisted cohomology classes.
+We write each master integral on the maximal cut in the Baikov representation and take the integrand in this representation as a representative of a twisted cohomology class.
+However, this assumes that we already have a basis of master integrals on $V^{\NV}$, which is required to define the map $\sigma : V^{\NV} \rightarrow A^{\NV}$ in eq.~(\ref{commutative_diagram}).